idrinth-thalui/core/dialogue/PlayerTavernDialogue01.md

 - 1k.1: "I will not pry on your secrets.
 May you find the confidence in me to tell me another day.
 Until then, Trinimac guard us both."
 - 1l.1: "I understand.
 Auri-El light our path, and Trinimac guide our blades.
 But if you are coming for me..."
 - 1m.1: "May your path be guarded by your patron deity."
 - 1n.1: "Always good to seek out other masters than your first one.
-Refine your craftsmanship."
+Your craftsmanship will thrive from your journey."
 - 1o.1: "I pray that this dream was sent by a benevolent entity.
 The Daedric Princes love to mess with mortals in this way, too."
 - 1p.1: "I grieve with you.
 I heard many a tale from the Great War, and to think my own people started this madness...May you find peace someday."